 Nomadic life is not illegal, and Gypsy, Roma, travellers have a basic right to this way of life.
 It's the aim of Elmbridge Borough Council to ensure all its residents, whether living in settled or transitory communities, are treated equally and with respect.
 We also recognise that this has to be balanced with the rights of the general public to enjoy private and public land.

-We are obliged to manage unauthorised encampments within the Borough on Council owned land.
-It is not always possible to stop all access to Council owned land and from time to time unauthorised encampments are established.
+We are obliged to manage unauthorised encampments within the Borough on council owned land.
+It is not always possible to stop all access and from time to time unauthorised encampments are established.

 Information on anti-social behaviour

 Anti-social behaviour takes in a range of nuisances, disorder and crimes which affects people’s lives on a daily basis.
 The Home Office describes anti-social behaviour as, ‘any aggressive, intimidating or destructive activity that damages or destroys another person’s quality of life’.

 Report anti-social behaviour associated with an unauthorised encampment.

 If you wish to report crime anonymously please call Crimestoppers on 0800 555 111.